vercel/tracing-js/README.md

 ## Connecting traces across multiple services

 You can set a parent trace, even if you don't have a reference to the `Span` object.

 Instead, you can create a new `SpanContext`.

-You'll need the `parentTraceId` and `parentSpanId`.
+You'll need the `parentTraceId` and `parentSpanId` (typically found in `req.headers`).

 ```ts
 const context = new SpanContext(parentTraceId, parentSpanId);